deezer/pauzee_taln23/README.md

 The files in this folder must contain one word per line.
 It need to be in unbabel format with 3 columns separated with a comma (e.g. "word,0,0").
 The first line is ignored.
-* --prediction_dir : the path to the directory in which we want to write the results
+* --prediction_dir : the path to the directory in which we want to write the results (you have to create it with an mkdir before)

 The results will be written in this directory given as argument.
 Each output file will be composed of 3 columns.